Padres score 9 runs in 7th inning, beat Rockies 13-5 - Philly

+DENVER (AP) - The last time the Colorado Rockies and San Diego Padres met, tempers flared and punches were thrown.
+This time, the Padres let their bats do all the damage.

-DENVER (AP) - Carlos Asuaje homered and had a career-high four RBIs, Franchy Cordero went deep during a nine-run seventh inning and the San Diego Padres romped past the Colorado Rockies 13-5 on Monday night.
+Carlos Asuaje homered and had a career-high four RBIs, Franchy Cordero went deep during a nine-run seventh inning and San Diego romped past the Rockies 13-5 on Monday night.

 Asuaje hit a three-run shot in a four-run first and Cordero added a two-run drive during a 45-minute seventh for San Diego.
 Wil Myers had four hits and two RBIs, and Eric Hosmer drew a career-high four walks to go with his two hits.